Frequently Asked Questions

 Tours

-We are open every Sunday except in August.
-Tours run regularly from 10.30am to 4pm.
+Public access tours run every Sunday, excluding August.
+Tours run from 10.30am to 4pm at regular intervals.
 Availability and tickets can be viewed here.

 Group tours are available by prior arrangement on Monday mornings, for a minimum of 15 people or the equivalent charge.
-Special access tours are available at other times, dependent on events taking place in the house.
+Special access tours are available at other times throughout the week, dependent on events taking place in the house.
 Group tour information can be found here.

 We recommend you purchase your tickets in advance to avoid disappointment.
 Availability and tickets can be viewed here.
 It is possible to purchase tickets on the day from the front desk, but these are on a first come, first served basis.